jamalihassan0307/flutter-fly/COMMAND_GUIDE.md

 *This guide makes it easy to maintain and extend the Flutter Fly extension with new commands! 🚀*

-*Updated for version 1.0.5 with logo updates and latest improvements.*
+*Updated for version 1.1.1 with enhanced documentation and troubleshooting guide improvements.*